 The trailhead is a 30 minute drive from downtown Reno, making it a very accessible mountain summit.
 Mount Houghton is overshadowed by Mount Rose, which is why it doesn't see nearly as many hikers on its slopes.

 Despite this overshadowing, Mount Houghton is still a worthy destination.
-It can be hiked in four to five hours round trip via two primary routes.
-The longer route is all on trail (ideal for trail runners), the shorter route involves some class 3 climbing.
+It can be hiked in four to five hours round trip.
+The longer routes are all on trail (ideal for trail runners), the slightly shorter route involves some class 3 climbing.
 From the summit you will find exquisite views, particularly to the northwest and to the south.
 Views towards Reno are blocked by Mount Rose.

 Getting to the trailhead for Mount Houghton is easy.
 From Reno take 395 to the Mount Rose Highway (431).
 Take 431 until you reach the Mount Rose Summit Parking Area (8,911').
 From here, there are two main routes to the summit, both which will take four to five hours to hike up and down.

-The main class 1 hiking route is described on this page, and there is a separate route page for the secondary route, which involves a class 3 scree slope.
+There are two main class 1 hiking routes described on this page, and there is a separate route page for class 3 scree slope route, which is 9 miles round trip.

-Mount Rose Summit parking area to the Relay Peak Service Road
+Mount Rose Summit parking area Relay Peak Service Road - Loop Trail

 Difficulty: Walk up